mcauley-penney/OSL-repo-extractor/README.md

 ```

 The extractor requires only a path to a configuration file.
 The sample configuration at
-`repo-extractor/data/input/configs/sample.json` is a good place to start experimenting.
+`./doc/example_extractor_cfg.json` is a good place to start experimenting.
 The extractor will report to you
-what keys are missing, if any, and whether the values for those keys are acceptable.
-An acceptable call from the command line
+what keys are missing, if any, and whether the values for the accepted keys are acceptable.
+An acceptable call
-will look like:
+from the command line will look like:
 ```
 $ python main.py <path/to/cfg/file>
 ```